-- Provide updates on progress to SAG: In the SAG process, utilities often provide information to SAG to provide updates on programs and seek feedback from stakeholders on specific topics.
+- 1. Provide updates on progress to SAG: In the SAG process, utilities often provide information to SAG to provide updates on programs and seek feedback from stakeholders on specific topics.
 In accordance with the Policy Manual, regular updates to SAG include, but are not limited to: 1) Presenting Quarterly and Annual Reports, including EE Plan progress towards metrics and statutory goals; 2) Presenting budget shifts between programs, specifically budget shifts of fifty percent (50%) for programs with budgets under \$5 million dollars or twenty percent (20%) for programs with budgets over \$5 million dollars6 and 3) Providing an overview of key program additions or discontinuations. - 2.
 Respond to stakeholder requests for information and/or analysis: In addition to providing updates to SAG and seeking stakeholder feedback, utilities are often asked to provide additional information or clarification on specific topics.
 If requested by stakeholders or ICC Staff, the utilities are encouraged to provide information and/or analysis as soon as practicable, considering the time to review and complete the information request and/or analysis.
-Conversely, if a utility requests of stakeholders or ICC Staff to provide additional information or clarification on specific topics, stakeholders or ICC Staff are encouraged to provide information and/or analysis as soon as practicable, considering the time to review and complete topics, stakeholders or ICC Staff are encouraged to provide information and/or analysis as soon as practicable, considering the time to review and complete topics, stakeholders or ICC Staff are encouraged to provide information and/or analysis as soon as practicable, considering the time to review and complete the information analysis. - 3.
+Conversely, if a utility requests of stakeholders or ICC Staff to provide additional information or clarification on specific topics, stakeholders or ICC Staff are encouraged to provide information and/or analysis as soon as practicable, considering the time to review and complete the information request and/or analysis. - 3.
 Respond to SAG Facilitation requests for information on a timely basis: Utilities and stakeholders will endeavor to respond to requests for information from the SAG Facilitator within five (5) Business Days, to either: 1) Respond to the request for information; 2) Provide a timeframe for when a response will be available; or 3) State that a response to the request will not be provided and include a rationale, including business justification, if applicable. - 4.
 Proposal support: Utilities and/or stakeholders that propose to discuss a policy change, program design, or other topic relevant to SAG shall demonstrate fact-based support of their recommendation(s) prior to discussion at SAG.
 Support includes, but is not limited to, background, research, and data analysis, and information about other jurisdictions who have implemented the proposed policy change or Program Design change.
 The Proposed New Program Idea Template and/or Policy / Issue Template must be submitted to the SAG Facilitator in advance of scheduled discussion.
 The SAG Facilitator reserves the right to request additional information prior to scheduling discussion at SAG. - 5.
 Participate in SAG Subcommittees and SAG Working Groups: Utilities will participate in SAG Subcommittee meetings for long-term discussion and SAG Working Groups for short-term discussion, when the issues at hand are applicable to their service territory.
 SAG Subcommittees and SAG Working Groups are open to all interested SAG participants, unless topics present a financial conflict of interest.

-6 As described in Section 6.1 of Policy Manual Version 2.0, this policy is for "specific and intentional planning decisions to shift program budgets."
+6 As described in Section 6.1 of Policy Manual Version 2.1, this policy is for "specific and intentional planning decisions to shift program budgets."
 This policy does not include any "naturally occurring over or underspending that is a result of unexpectedly low or high customer participation."